-Discover 7 of the most unusual animals you can find in Scotland…
+Discover 6 of the most unusual Scottish animals…

 There are many magnificent birds of prey that inhabit Scotland, including red kites, ospreys and kestrels, but perhaps none are more spectacular than the golden eagle, the largest-winged bird in the UK that are completely mesmerising to witness gliding through the sky.